Who can apply for an internship?

 There will be approximately 50 internships this summer 2024.

 Do I need to be located in Portland to perform an internship?

-Almost all of the opportunities will require interns to be in Portland, COVID-19 safeguards permitting, while a few internships are designed to be remote, under all circumstances.
+Almost all of the opportunities will require interns to be in Portland, while just a few internships are designed to be remote.
 It will be clear on the internship posting if it is a remote position under any condition.
-Do note that participants will be required to attend the orientation in-person at our downtown Portland campus the week of June 20.
-The program will also host professional and social events and experiences in Portland, again assuming COVID-19 safeguards and related state guidelines permit.
+Do note that participants are required to attend the orientation in-person at our downtown Portland campus from June 19-21.
+The program will also host professional and social events and experiences in Portland throughout the summer.

 What is the expected length of the internship?